Last Updated on November 5, 2021 by Anne-Marie

 Want to make a dairy free pumpkin fudge recipe without condensed milk or marshmallow cream?
 This vegan fudge recipe is also gluten-free, and low in sugar.

-Try this dairy free Pumpkin Fudge if you love fudge, but can’t eat it because condensed milk upsets your tummy.
-(Or you don’t eat dairy because you’re vegan.)
+Try this dairy free Pumpkin Fudge if you love fudge if you don't eat dairy because you're vegan.

 This scrumptious pumpkin fudge recipe is dairy free, gluten free, and vegan.

-Believe it or not, It’s also a pumpkin fudge without marshmallow cream, so it’s lower in sugar and so much better for you.
+Believe it or not, this recipe is made without marshmallow cream, so the pumpkin fudge is lower in sugar and so much better for you.

 Yet it’s still creamy, sweet, and filled with pumpkin spice goodness.